manish14982/MyFirstGitProject/README.md

 # MyFirstGitProject
-This is the sample project to learn about git
+This is the sample project to learn about git this line also give confilcts
-Hello This is the new added line
+Change the line for conflicts here
-Now this the develop branch changes